ketsia0623/learning-JAVA/README.md

 - initialized with default values when the array is created
 - *index starts at 0*  default is null, 0s, and false...

-Array can also be instantiatied and initialized using an array initializer
+Arrays can also be instantiatied and initialized using an array initializer
 - `intArray = {1, 2, 3, 4, 5}; `
 - `intArray = new int[] {1, 2, 3, 4, 5}; `